How To Keep Birds From Eating Grass Seed: What You Should Know

 When it comes to sowing a new lawn, most beginners think all you have to do is plant the seeds, sit back, and relax.
 As it turns out, the whole process is a little more complicated than that.
 And not least because you have to figure out how to keep birds from eating grass seed from your new lawn!

 You can’t always count on being there to shoo the birds away.
 But your absence is no excuse for a bleak landscape.
+In fact, with a little bit of effort, you can have the nicest lawn in the whole neighborhood.

 Having done your research, you’re pretty confident in your ability to sow a new lawn, which is why you’ve gone ahead and purchased grass seed.